tenergy05/DBProxy/architecture.md

 **Role**: User-facing portal for access requests

-- Collects asset selection, host/port, duration, ticket, roles
+- Collects asset selection, duration, ticket, roles
 - Calls jit-server HTTPS endpoints
 - Displays approval results and grant identifiers

+> **Note**: Host/port is supplied by the user to pamjit (or read from local config). jit-server does not require host/port for authorization but may optionally validate against asset metadata if available.

 ### jit-server (Control Plane)